Apply to Be a Bonner

 MINNESOTA

-Augsburg College (Minneapolis)
+Augsburg University (Minneapolis)

 College of St. Benedict & St. John's University (St. Joseph)